mlflow/mlflow/docs/source/tracking.rst

     ``mlflow server`` will fail against a database-backed store with an out-of-date database schema.
     To prevent this, upgrade your database schema to the latest supported version via ``mlflow upgradedb [db_uri]``.
 Note that schema migrations can result in database downtime, may take longer on larger databases, and are not guaranteed to be transactional.
-As such, consider taking a backup of your database prior to running ``mlflow upgradedb``.
+As such, always take a backup of your database prior to running ``mlflow upgradedb`` - consult your database's documentation for instructions on taking a backup.

 By default ``--backend-store-uri`` is set to the local ``./mlruns`` directory (the same as when